How to go on a road trip with a dog

 1. Secure containment

-Use an appropriate method to restrain your dog to keep them safe and ensure you’re not distracted by them moving between areas of the vehicle.
+It’s important you know how to secure your dog in a car and ensure you’re using and appropriate method to keep them safe.
+This also helps ensure you're not distracted by them moving between areas of the vehicle.
 Crash-tested dog harnesses, a seat belt, or a crate can be some of the more safe ways to travel with your dog.
 If using a crate, make sure that it is well-ventilated and anchored in place.

 2. Turn off air bags